 - 1. Purge air from the system: - a.
 Connect a hose to the purge valve and route hose to an area where water can drain and be seen. - b.
 Close the boiler or system isolation valve between the purge valve and fill connection to the system. - c.
 Close zone isolation valves. - d.
 Open quick-fill valve on cold water make-up line. - e.
 Open purge valve. - f.
 Open the isolation valves one zone at a time.
 Allow water to run through the zone, pushing out the air.
 Run water until no noticeable air flow is present.
 Close the zone isolation valves and proceed with the next zone.
 Follow this procedure until all zones are purged. - g.
 Close the quick-fill water valve and purge valve and remove the hose.
 Open all isolation valves.
 Watch the system pressure rise to correct cold-fill pressure.
 It is recommended that you put the pumps into manual operation to assist in purging the circuits. - h.
 Disconnect the wires that are connected to the THERMOSTAT terminals of the terminal block.
 Apply power to the boiler.
-After the control goes through the start-up sequence, the display will turn off. - i.
+After the control goes through the start-up sequence, the display will turn off.

+i.
 Press and hold the button for five seconds.
-Then scroll to 34:AP by turning the dial .
+Then scroll to 29:AP by turning the dial .
 Press the button.
 AP:cP will show on the display.
 Press the button to change the test time.
 The default is five minutes.
 Turn the dial counterclockwise to lower or clockwise to raise the displayed value.
-Press the button again to save any changes. - j.
-Then use the dial \bigcirc to scroll to cP1:off.
-Press the \triangleleft button to turn on test mode.
-Turn the dial \bigcirc counterclockwise to lower or clockwise to select on.
-Press the \triangleleft button again to start test mode. - k.
-The boiler and CH system pumps will come on.
-Run pumps as required to help bleed out all entrapped air.
-Some good indicators that air is removed include the absence of gurgling noises in the pipes and pump operation becoming very quiet.
-Test mode will stop automatically after the set time (default is five minutes), or press the m.
-Then use the dial to scroll to cP2:off.
+Press the button again to save any changes.

+j.
+Then use the dial to scroll to cP:off.
 Press the button to turn on test mode.
 Turn the dial counterclockwise to lower or clockwise to select on.
-Press the button again to start test mode.
+Press the button again to start test mode. k.
+The CH and internal circulation pumps will come on.
+To bleed air from the internal pump: